 2. Be consistent when you interact with your puppy

-- Always reward and praise your puppy after going in the correct place; special treats work best.
+- Always reward and praise your puppy for going in the correct place; special treats work best.

 - Use the same verbal cue every time your puppy has eliminated, to avoid confusion.